galaxyproject/training-material/topics/assembly/tutorials/mrsa-illumina/tutorial.md

 To assess the quality by hand would be too much work.
-That's why tools like [NanoPlot](https://github.com/wdecoster/NanoPlot) or [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) are made, which allows generate a summary and plots of the data statistics.
+That's why tools like [NanoPlot](https://github.com/wdecoster/NanoPlot) or [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) are made, which will generate a summary and plots of the data statistics.
 NanoPlot is mainly used for long-read data, like ONT and PACBIO and FastQC for short read, like Illumina and Sanger.